Baron von Raschke: Professional wrestling career

 Throughout the 1970s and early 1980s he held numerous singles and tag team titles throughout several NWA and AWA territories, as well as wrestling for the WWWF, where his claw hold was "censored" by a huge red X on WWWF television because it was considered such a violent act.
 Managed by Fred Blassie, Von Raschke's highest-profile match of his 1970s WWWF run came in March 1977, where he wrestled WWWF World Heavyweight Champion Bruno Sammartino for the title at Madison Square Garden in New York.
 Von Raschke lost the match by disqualification when, after Sammartino became tied up in the ropes, he shoved the referee away as he had his clawhold applied to Sammartino's head.
 Sammartino defeated Von Raschke in a rematch a month later at Madison Square Garden, marking Sammartino's last successful title defense before losing the belt to Superstar Billy Graham.

 In 1978, Von Raschke was recognized as the first NWA Television champion (the Mid Atlantic Television title had been renamed).

 In May 1984, Raschke and The Crusher defeated Jerry Blackwell and Ken Patera for the AWA World Tag Team Championship.
 They would lose the belts in August of that same year to The Road Warriors.

-In 1986, he wrestled for the NWA's Jim Crockett Promotions where he reunited with former tag partner Paul Jones (who was now a manager) as part of Paul Jones' Army.
-He also filled in for the injured Krusher Khruschev, defending the NWA World Six-Man Tag Team Championship with Ivan and Nikita Koloff.
-Toward the end of his run there he turned "face" against Jones and teamed with Hector Guerrero defeating the Barbarian and Pez Whatley at Starrcade (1986).
+In 1986, he wrestled for the National Wrestling Alliance's Jim Crockett Promotions where he reunited with former tag partner Paul Jones (who was now a manager) as part of Paul Jones' Army.
+He also filled in for the injured Krusher Khruschev, defending the NWA World Six-Man Tag Team Championship with Ivan Koloff and Nikita Koloff.
+Toward the end of his run there he turned "face" against Jones and teamed with Hector Guerrero defeating the Barbarian and Pez Whatley at Starrcade '86: The Skywalkers.
 After teaming with Wahoo McDaniel at the 1987 Crockett Cup he left the National Wrestling Alliance.

-He had a brief stint in the World Wrestling Federation in 1988 as the manager for The Barbarian and The Warlord (The Powers of Pain) under the name of the "Baron", but was released shortly after his arrival.
+He had a brief stint in the World Wrestling Federation in 1988 as the manager for The Barbarian and The Warlord (the Powers of Pain) under the name of the "Baron", but was released shortly after his arrival.

 Raschke resurfaced in the AWA, returning to the ring to feud with Soldat Ustinov and Teijho Khan in late 1988.
 He then went on to captain "Baron's Blitzers" during the Team Challenge Series.
 When the AWA folded, Raschke continued to wrestle for independent promotions, primarily in the Minnesota area, retiring in 1995.

 Raschke also took part in one of the legends matches at WCW's inaugural Slamboree: A Legend's Reunion in 1993.
 He teamed with Ivan Koloff, losing to Thunderbolt Patterson and Brad Armstrong.

 His last match was a victory over David Lynch at Superstars of Wrestling in Princeton, West Virginia on February 10, 1996.